cjcarlson/embarcadero/README.md

 ## Some current FAQs

+**Q: Where did the vignette go?**

+A: The `NLMR` package appears to be having some maintenance issues with upstream dependencies, so alas, the vignette is gone.
+It's a shame the R-spatial world is gradually falling apart due to dependency issues right now.

 **Q: Where did bigstack() go?**

 A: `embarcadero` no longer requires the `velox` package, which unfortunately has fallen into disrepair, and the bigstack() function is therefore gone by popular demand.
 One of the best things anyone could do for the R spatial community would be to take over `velox` maintenance or create a new clone of it.